 - Be sure of your target and what’s behind it.

 While basic safety behavior is always the same, specific indoor and outdoor shooting range rules can vary from place to place.
 Here are some range rules and policies you’re likely to encounter.

 The “180 rule” is a common one.
 You’ll see it’s really a repackaging and reinforcement of Rule 3 — don’t point your muzzle at anything you’re not willing to destroy.

-Imagine the shooting counter or bench.
-Stand behind it, facing the backstop.
+Imagine the shooting table or bench.
+Stand in front of it facing the backstop.
 Now picture a half circle extending directly in front of you.
-It arcs from 90 degrees to your left to 90 degrees to your right.
+It arcs from 90-degrees to your left to 90-degrees to your right.
 You can also picture a vertical half circle starting under your feet and extending to directly over your head, with the curve again directly in front of you.
 The idea is that your gun points nowhere outside of those 180-degree arcs.
 In other words, it cannot point behind you in any possible way.
 Make sense?

 In practicality, this rule usually applies to outdoor ranges with backstop berms on three sides.
 The “180” area ensures that any negligent discharge will be caught by one of those backstops.

 Many indoor ranges have a policy against hand-loaded or remanufactured ammunition.
 They’ll only allow you to use factory ammunition.
 Indoor ranges have to be very careful to make sure that customers don’t fire guns and ammo that are capable of penetrating or damaging whatever backstop they’ve constructed.
 Additionally, especially at indoor ranges, other shooters are close on both sides, so range officers don’t want to run the risk of a faulty hand-loaded round exploding and injuring anyone nearby.